 Examine your insurance and estate planning needs.

 Your insurance needs will likely evolve as you get older.
 For instance, if you have fewer dependents and debts, you might not need as much life insurance.
 But if you have health problems, long-term care insurance, or critical illness insurance is worth considering.

 You also need to think about estate planning.
 Have you determined what happens to your assets after you’re gone?
 Have you considered how you will get assistance if you cannot make important decisions later in life?
 These are some of the questions you should ask during the planning process.

-There’s no such thing as the best universal retirement plan.
-But, it’s possible to have a combination of retirement accounts that will work for you.
-In general, an ideal plan offers tax advantages for your specific situation.
-It also provides an extra savings incentive like matching contributions, if available.
-A great way to start is through a a 401(k) plan.
+There’s no such thing as a universal retirement plan.
+But, it’s possible to create a combination of retirement strategies that will work for you.
+In general, a strong retirement plan plan balances your risk and returns, offers tax advantages for your specific situation, and includes an estate plan.

 Proper financial planning is crucial if you want to have an enjoyable and stable retirement.
 If it seems overwhelming, you don’t have to plan for the future all on your own.
-A financial advisor can create a strategy for navigating your finances and make it work for your advantage.
+A Prosperity Advisor can create a strategy for navigating your finances and make it work for your advantage.

 Start planning your dream retirement today.
 Please fill out the form below.
 We look forward to hearing from you!